AaronW-BE/build-plugin-rax-oss-deploy/README.md

 # build-plugin-rax-oss-deploy

-This plugin help you to deploy build resource upload to your OSS automatic, you need a OSS bucket in advance.
+This plugin helps you to deploy build resource upload to your OSS automatic, you need a OSS bucket in advance.
 Upload target dir is ```/``` in bucket workspace.
 ### Install
 ```